1 Introduction

 5

-The data in the underlying ggplot object of ggalign() function contains at least following columns (more details will be introduced in the Section 5.1):
+The data in the underlying ggplot object of ggalign() function contains following columns (more details will be introduced in the Section 5.1):

 • .panel: the group panel for the aligned axis.
 It means x-axis for vertical stack layout, y-axis for horizontal stack layout.